 Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
-Please explain what stone you have taken to try and receive this informally Please explain what steps you have taken to try and resolve this informally.
+Please explain what steps you have taken to try and resolve this informally.
 What actions do you feel might resolve the problem at this stage?
-What actions do you reel might resolve the problem at this stage: